 For thousands of years, people all over the world have been fascinated with the flight and motion of birds.
 It was often seen as a symbol of liberation, escape, or just plain beauty.

 One ancient Greek writer said that he wished to become a “high-flying eagle and soar beyond the barren waters over the swell of the grey sea.”
 But in the fierce competition for survival, the flight of the bird serves a far more basic purpose.
 It is a vital means of hunting, travel, and even courtship.

-There are a few different ways to measure flight speed: level flight, meaning the speed it takes to fly in a straight line, and diving flight, meaning the speed at which the bird plunges down to kill its prey.
+There are two different ways to measure flight speed: level flight, meaning the speed it takes to fly in a straight line, and diving flight, meaning the speed at which the bird plunges down to kill its prey.
 The latter type of flight is generally much faster, but for obvious reasons, it can only be sustained for a few seconds at a time.

 The common swift is a medium-sized bird with curved wings and a forked tail.
 It spends the spring and summer in its natural breeding territories of Europe and Asia and travels to the southern part of Africa for the winter.